JappyPing/NBCLDA/README.md

 # NBCLDA
 A Novel approach was propsed based on the Naïve Bayesian Classifier to predict potential LncRNA–Disease Associations.

+# Requirement
+MATLAB R2016a or later

+# Run NBCLDA to infer potential LncRNA-Disease associations

 # Status
 Published in *Genes* DOI: https://dx.doi.org/10.3390/genes9070345